 Direct Induction Heating

-In direct induction heating, the eddy currents are produced within the material itself that is to be heated.
-The examples of direct induction heating are the high-frequency eddy current heating used for case hardening or tempering of various machine parts, annealing of steel strip, and soldering.
+In the direct induction heating, the eddy currents are produced within the material itself that is to be heated.
+Examples of direct induction heating are the high-frequency eddy current heating used for case hardening or tempering of various machine parts, annealing of steel strip, and soldering.

 Indirect Induction Heating

-Moreover, in the indirect induction heating method the eddy current are induced in the heating elements by electromagnetic induction which produces heat in heating elements.
-The heat thus produced is transferred to the body to be heated by radiation.
+Moreover, in the indirect induction heating method, the eddy currents are induced in the heating elements by electromagnetic induction, which produces heat in heating elements.
+The heat thus generated is transferred to the body to be heated by radiation.

 Types of Induction Furnaces

-There are basically two types of induction furnaces
+There are two types of induction furnaces

 - Core type induction furnace.